casatir/latex-make-loc/README.md

     git clone --recursive https://github.com/casatir/latex-make-loc.git

-or if you already have cloned
+or if you already have cloned, just do

     git submodule update --init --recursive